eModbus/emodbus.github.io/_docs/modbusclient/commonapi.md

 ## `void resetCounts()`
 The internal counters for both messages and errors can be set to zero using this call.

+## `void clearQueue()`
+This method will immediately remove all pending requests from the queue - in case of an emergency or if a general cleanup is desired.
+If requests have been sent already, the responses to those will be dropped (with a warning log message).

 ## Setting up requests

 ### Asynchronous requests (non-blocking)